johnperry-math/AoC2023/README.md

 ### Experience

+#### Ada

 Aside from making the mistake of using breadth-first search instead of depth-first, this was fun and relatively easy.

 _[added later:] I'm not sure the problem was BFS as opposed to DFS, as DFS also takes a while.
 I want to return to this problem later to figure out what I'm doing wrong._

+#### Rust

+* For once -- or at least, for the first time in a while -- I managed to translate the Ada right on the first try for both parts.
+Indeed, the review illuminated a way to improve the Ada.
+* The `common` crate's features have proved enormously useful in terms of utility, saving time, and reducing frustration.
+It's necessarily different in some ways from the Ada version, but I'm strongly considering porting its "value-added" features to Ada.
+* I had a vague memory that the `ForkPath` type required a non-lexicographic ordering, so I implemented that at first, but realized my mistake after I wrote it.
+I decided to leave it in anyway.

+   It was nice simply to derive `Ord` and `PartialOrd` in this case where a lexicographic ordering suffices, rather than define them explicitly, as Ada requires in this case.

 ## Day 24: Never Tell Me The Odds
 <span style="font-size: 8ex;">⛈️</span>